 The river was a pleasure for me, too.
 Every sunset, every bridge, every dinner seen and taken on Irrawaddy felt special, like an opportunity not to be missed.

 Greedy for the orange sun, I decided to settle on the fort walls until the last ray of light was to leave.
-When I walked further towards the end of the wall, I saw a Burmese woman standing next to a small sweetmeat stall.
-She smiled at me as she saw me approaching.
+A little further ahead towards the end of the wall, a Burmese woman stood next to a small sweetmeat stall.
+She smiled at me.

 The lady sold tea and simple snacks.
 We ordered noodles, bought biscuits, and two cups of tea.
 And before I could ask, she told me that I could carry our picnic to our spot on the wall and return her cups and kettle later.
 I couldn’t have asked for anything more from the day.

 Maybe I did.
 For suddenly Burmese music broke the evening stillness.
 I turned around to see a young local group playing guitar and singing on a table nearby.
 And it was the kind of music and words that fill the air subtly and make you feel a little better about everything.